Driving Simulator | NC State ISE

 Distracted Driving

-Distracted driving is a major problem in the nation.
-It ranges from what’s on the radio to making calls and texting while behind the wheel.
-And experts say it is only going to get worse.
+Distracted driving is a growing problem in the United States.
+For example, distractions can range from switching radio stations to texting behind the wheel.
+Unfortunately, experts say it will only get worse.

 Message Delivery in Manual and Automated Driving